google/zetasql/docs/geography_functions.md

 Returns `TRUE` if the total number of points, linestrings, and polygons is greater than one.

-An empty `GEOGRAPHY` is not a collection.
+An empty `GEOGRAPHY` isn't a collection.

 **Return type**